carneliansearch/carneliansearch.com/src/homepage/insights.md

 title: Insights
 sort: 3
 ---
-We have had the privilege of finding outstanding senior leaders for dozens of organisations with a social or charitable cause.
+We have had the privilege of working with a wide variety of organisations with a social or charitable cause, partnering with them in the appointment of outstanding leaders to drive their organisations forwards.

-Here are some stories of successful searches from the last 12 months:
+Click on the links to read some of our reflections on our work.